mamun2519/devops-with-kubernetes/20. Helm/readme.md

 | **Repository**  | Chart storage                        |
 | **values.yaml** | File for configurable settings       |
 | **Commands**    | install / list / upgrade / uninstall |

----

-✅ Now you can **deploy production-grade apps with just one command**!
-This is the **industry standard** way of managing Kubernetes apps 🎯

----

-Next:
-👉 **Lesson 23: Kubernetes Monitoring — Prometheus & Grafana (Real-Time Cluster Observation)**

-Ready to start, Juboraj? 🔥